 “Yes.
 I am.”

 “Well, I guess that’s it then.”

 “Yeah.
 I guess it is.
 Goodbye Lance.”
 She hung up.

-“Marcom, you done been mopping around for too long.
-We’re going out tonight to a great joint.
+“Marcom, you done been moping around for too long.
+We’re goin’ out tonight to a great joint.
 No arguments.
 Just grab yer shit and come on.”
-I had to acquiesce.

 Mark and Tommy mounted their Harleys.
-Frank, Lenny, and I climbed into Lenny’s ’68 Chevelle, which he referred to as his “She-Vail” Accent on the ‘Vail.’
+Frank, Lenny, and I climbed into Lenny’s ’68 orange Chevelle, which he referred to as his “She-Vail” Accent on the ‘Vail.’

 “Where we goin’?”
-I asked after about five minutes of ear-splitting Guns N’ Roses (Lenny waxed and waned between ‘Pure Country’ and ‘Heavy Metal’ depending on his mood and blood alcohol level.
+I asked after about five minutes of ear-splitting Guns N’ Roses (Lenny waxed and waned between ‘Pure Country’ and ‘Heavy Metal’ depending on his mood and blood alcohol level.)